Fourteen98/Hello-Microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello-Microverse
+# Hello World

->This is my first repo from Microverse exercise and the goal for this project here is to master all of the tools and best practices I have learned about in previous excercises.
+>This is my first project on my second day at Microverse and the goal for this project is to master all of the tools and best practices I have learned about in previous excercises.

 ## Built With